 THE 2018 TRENDS

-Precious stones in color are ever-classic for right-hand rings.
+Precious stones in color are ever-classic when it comes to right-hand rings.
 They mostly come as centerpieces and can stand alone or be accompanied by diamonds, which is often the case in halo designs.
 Gemstone rings are desired for their eye-catching allure that is highly appreciated by Bohemian women.
-Each gemstone has a unique color and appearance, thus creating an adornment with the same exact quality.
+Each gemstone has unique color and appearance, thus creating an adornment with the same exact quality.

 ▪ Fancy Diamonds

 Also known as “colored” diamonds, fancy diamonds are said to be among the rarest and most valuable gems.
 Therefore, the honor and pleasure of having them in right-hand ring designs.
 Their color spectrum ranges from yellow to black, while most limited specimens occur in green, blue, pink and red.
 The color exhibited by fancy diamonds is usually not intense and that is one of the main characteristics that distinguishes them from the other same-colored gems.
 Right-hand rings embellished with fancy diamonds look best in white metal settings, such as silver, platinum and white gold.